Who This Is For

 - Package-manager credentials are available to the build.

-Artifactory, npm, CocoaPods, or SPM auth fails
+Artifactory, npm, Maven, CocoaPods, or SPM auth fails

 Remote builds run in a clean runner environment.
 Make sure your setup command can access the same credentials your CI job uses:- npm:

-.npmrcor environment token. - CocoaPods: private specs repo access and Git credentials.
+settings.gradle,gradle.properties, or repository credentials. - CocoaPods: private specs repo access and Git credentials.

 - Swift Package Manager: Git/token access for private packages.